 You can interrupt a download in progress, without affecting the contents of memory, by sending a control-C character to the HydroScat.
 (Because RS485 cannot support simultaneous two-way transmission, this works only on sensors with RS232 interfaces).

-8.3.10.
-H
+8.3.12.
+FL,on